mohamadkhalaj/Boostan/README.md

 See detailed [django Heroku](http://cookiecutter-django.readthedocs.io/en/latest/deployment-on-heroku.html).

-Instructions on how to use them in your application are linked below.
+Instructions on how to use them in your application are listed below.

 | KEY | VALUE |
 | ------ | ------ |